gmackie/guess-who-bg3/README.md

 - Only benched companions are eligible (not in your active party)
 - Success sets the companion's `*_RomanceActive` flag
 - By default, other romances are cleared (monogamy mode)

+## Multiplayer

+This mod is fully multiplayer compatible:

+### How It Works
+- **Independent sessions**: Each player can play their own Guess Who? game
+- **Per-player tracking**: The "once per night" limit is tracked separately for each player
+- **Host-side logic**: All game logic runs on the host's machine via Script Extender
+- **Separate romance outcomes**: Each player's romance flags are set independently

+### Multiplayer Setup
+1. **All players** must have BG3 Script Extender installed
+2. **Only the host** needs to have the mod enabled (but all players having it won't cause issues)
+3. The host's mod settings apply to the session
+4. Each player can use the Campfire Guess Who? item independently at camp

+### Tips for Multiplayer
+- Coordinate at camp so players don't start games simultaneously (avoids confusion)
+- Each player gets their own random companion - you might get different people!
+- Romance outcomes are per-player, so multiple players can romance the same companion

 ## Configuration